srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Notice that the delay, as defined by the `telemetryDelay` Device Twin Property, between each message sent to IoT Hub is currently delaying **1 second** between sending sensor telemetry messages.

-    Keep the simulated device running for the next task.
+1. Leave the simulated device running.

 #### Task 2: Start the other simulated devices